 Equally at home on the concert stage and in the opera house, American conductor Christopher Franklin has been praised for his keen theatrical instincts and vibrant performances.
-His continued success in the Italian operatic repertoire is a natural result of having launched his career in Italy, conducting at several major Italian opera houses and festivals including Teatro Regio di Torino, Maggio Musicale Fiorentino, Teatro Comunale di Bologna, Teatro dell’Opera di Roma, Teatro San Carlo di Napoli, Teatro Carlo Felice di Genova, Teatro Lirico di Cagliari, Teatro Massimo di Palermo, Teatro Verdi di Trieste, Teatro Municipale di Piacenza, Teatro Comunale di Modena, Teatro Valle di Reggio Emilia, Teatro Comunale di Treviso, Teatro Verdi di Salerno, Teatro Pergol esi di Jesi, Rossini Opera Festival in Pesaro, Sferisterio in Macerata, and Spontini Festival in Jesi.
+His continued success in the Italian operatic repertoire is a natural result of having launched his career in Italy, conducting at several major Italian opera houses and festivals including Teatro Regio di Torino, Maggio Musicale Fiorentino, Teatro Comunale di Bologna, Teatro San Carlo di Napoli, Teatro Carlo Felice di Genova, Teatro dell’Opera di Roma, Teatro Lirico di Cagliari, Teatro Massimo di Palermo, Teatro Verdi di Trieste, Teatro Municipale di Piacenza, Teatro Comunale di Modena, Teatro Valle di Reggio Emilia, Teatro Comunale di Treviso, Teatro Verdi di Salerno, Teatro Pergolesi di Jesi, Rossini Opera Festival in Pesaro, Sferisterio in Macerata, and Spontini Festival in Jesi.

-A sought-after guest conductor, Mr. Franklin has conducted the Royal Philharmonic Orchestra, Sydney Symphony Orchestra, West Australian Symphony Orchestra, National Philharmonic of Russia, Orchestre Philharmonique de Monte-Carlo, a German tour with the Münchner Symphoniker, SWR Orchester in Germany, Orchestra of the Maggio Musicale Firenze, Orchestre de la Monnaie in Bruxelles, Prague Philharmonia, Orchestra de Comunitat di Valencia, Orchestra de la Navarra (Spain), Sinfonieorchester St. Gallen, Orchestra Verdi di Milan, Orchestra della Toscana, Orchestra Filarmonica dell’Arena di Verona, Orchestra 900 of the Teatro Regio di Torino, Orchestra Toscanini of Parma, Orchestra da Camera di Padova, I Pomeriggi Musicali of Milano, Accademia della Scala di Milano, and the Camerata Strumentale di Prato.
+A sought-after guest conductor, Mr. Franklin has conducted the London Philharmonic Orchestra, Royal Philharmonic Orchestra, Sydney Symphony Orchestra, West Australian Symphony Orchestra, National Philharmonic of Russia, Orchestre Philharmonique de Monte-Carlo, a German tour with the Münchner Symphoniker, SWR Orchester in Germany, Orchestra of the Maggio Musicale Firenze, Orchestre de la Monnaie in Bruxelles, Orchestra Sinfonica Nazionale RAI di Torino, Prague Radio Symphony Orchestra, Hungarian National Opera (Budapest), Orchestre de Chambre de Paris, Opera St. Etienne, Prague Philharmonia, Orchestra de Comunitat di Valencia, Orchestra de la Navarra (Spain), Sinfonieorchester St. Gallen, Orchestra Verdi di Milan, Orchestra della Toscana, Orchestra Filarmonica dell’Arena di Verona, Orchestra ‘900 of the Teatro Regio di Torino, Orchestra Toscanini of Parma, Orchestra da Camera di Padova, I Pomeriggi Musicali of Milano, Accademia della Scala di Milano, Camerata Strumentale di Prato.

-tutte, Die Zauberflöte, Rigoletto, La Cenerentola, Hamlet, Doubt (world première), Il barbiere di Siviglia, Le comte Ory, La gazzetta, La cambiale di matrimonio, Il viaggio a Reims, L’elisir d’amore, Don Pasquale, Attila, Rigoletto, Falstaff, Werther, Carmen, Gina di Cilea, La bohème, Manon Lescaut, Cavalleria rusticana, Pagliacci, Hamlet, Death in Venice, Billy Budd, L’amour coniugale (J.S.
-Mayr), Une éducation manqué (Chabrier), Die lustige Witwe, La Lupa e Dylan Dog (Tutino), and Jackie O (Daugherty).
+tutte, Die Zauberflöte, Rigoletto, La cenerentola, Hamlet, Doubt (world première), Il barbiere di Siviglia, Le comte Ory, Otello, La gazzetta, La Scala di Seta, La cambiale di matrimonio, Il viaggio a Reims, L’elisir d’amore, Don Pasquale, Attila, Rigoletto, Falstaff, Werther, Carmen, Gina di Cilea, La bohème, Manon Lescaut, Cavalleria Rusticana, Pagliacci, Death in Venice, Billy Budd, L’amour coniugale (J.S.
+Mayr), Une education manquée (Chabrier), Die lustige Witwe, La Lupa e Dylan Dog (Tutino) and Jackie O (Daugherty).

-He began studying the violin at the age of six in his hometown of Pittsburgh.
-After completing a bachelor’s degree in violin and German literature at Macalester College in Saint Paul, Minnesota, he earned his master of music in conducting at the University of Illinois and his DMA at the Peabody Conservatory with Frederik Prausnitz.
+He began studying the violin at the age of six in his hometown of Pittsburgh (USA).
+After completing a BA in violin and German literature at Macalester College in St. Paul, Minnesota, he earned his MM in conducting at the University of Illinois and his DMA at the Peabody Conservatory with Frederik Prausnitz.
 He was awarded a scholarship to study at the Tanglewood Music Center, where he worked with Seiji Ozawa, Robert Spano, and Gustav Meier, and subsequently, a Fulbright Fellowship to study at the Musikhochschule in Saarbrücken.
-He began his conducting studies with Charles Bruck at the Pierre Monteux School for Conductors in Hancock, Maine.
+He began his conducting studies with Charles Bruck at the Pierre Monteux School for Conductors in Hancock, USA.
 Christopher lives in Lucca, Italy.